rwblokzijl/Msc-thesis-EuroToken/thesis.md

 a Euro to EuroToken exchange and transaction validator on top of the python implementation.
-On top of the kotlin implementation we built a wallet app that is fully capable of securely transferring eurotokens between wallets, as well as exchange them with the EutoToken exchange.
+On top of the kotlin implementation we built a wallet app that is fully capable of securely transferring eurotokens between wallets, as well as exchange them with the EuroToken exchange.

 ## Architecture